Up to 50% off sofas & mattresses — limited‑time deals.

 Misconception or risk Why it backfires Better approach

 “Any L-shape will fit my corner.”
-Corners, windows, vents, and walkways rarely line up with the sofa’s footprint.
-Tape the footprint on the floor and verify clearance.
+Corners, windows, vents, and walkways rarely line up with the sectional’s real footprint.
+Tape the layout on the floor and verify clearance with a real measuring plan before you order.

 What Counts as a Sectional Sofa